tomasbisi/streamBackTest/README.md

-This Project is a network mesagging application using Flask and SocketIO.
+This Project is a network messaging application using Flask and SocketIO.

 ## How to install